The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

 \begin{lem}$\mt E$ is properly balanced. \end{lem}

 \begin{proof}$\mt E$ is obviously admissible because is defined over a family of stable curves.
 Since being properly balanced is an open condition, we can reduce to check that $\mt E$ is properly balanced on the three special fibers.
-By Remark \ref{balcon}, it is enough to check the basic inequality for the subcurves $R_1\cup R_2$, $R_1$ and $R_2$.
-And by the assumption $0\leq d<r(2g-2)$ is easy to see that the inequalities holds. \end{proof}
+By Lemma \ref{balcon}, it is enough to check the basic inequality for the subcurves $R_1\cup R_2$, $R_1$ and $R_2$.
+And by the assumption $0\leq d<r(2g-2)$, a direct computation shows that the inequalities hold. \end{proof}

-We call $\widetilde F$ the family $f:X\rightarrow\mathbb P^1$ with the vector bundle $\mt E$.
+We call $\widetilde F$ the family $f:Y\rightarrow\mathbb P^1$ with the vector bundle $\mt E$.
 It is a lifting of the family $F$ defined in \cite[p.
 158]{AC87}.
 So we can compute the degree of the pull-backs of the boundary bundles in $\Pic(\CVc)$ to the curve $\widetilde F$.
 Consider the commutative diagram